stacks-network/docs/_core/smart/tutorial.md

 The final two lines of the program pass a principal, represented by a Stacks address, and an amount to the private user-defined `token-credit` function.

 Smart contracts may call other smart contracts using a `contract-call!` function.
-This means that if a transaction invokes a function in a given smart contract, that function is able to make calls into other smart contracts on your behalf.
+This ability means that if a transaction invokes a function in a given smart contract, that function is able to make calls into other smart contracts on your behalf.
 The ability to read and do a static analysis of Clarity code allows clients to learn which functions a given smart contract will ever call.
 Good clients should always warn users about any potential side effects of a given transaction.

 Take a moment to `cat` the contents of the `sample-programs/names.clar` file.